loicgreffier/spring-boot-ai-quickstarts/chat-retrieval-augmented-generation/README.md

 # Chat Retrieval Augmented Generation

-This module demonstrates how to create a streaming chatbot application with retrieval-augmented generation (RAG) capabilities.
+This module demonstrates how to create a streaming chatbot application with retrieval-augmented generation (RAG) capabilities, using the Simpsons TV show as an example..
 It covers the following:

 - How to use the `ChatClient` API to interact with an LLM and stream responses.